Eels (band): Concept album trilogy: Hombre Lobo, End Times, and Tomorrow Morning

 Hombre Lobo, the seventh Eels studio album, was released on June 2, 2009.
 The album comprises twelve new songs.
 "Hombre Lobo" is Spanish for "wolf man" or "werewolf" and references E's unusually long beard, which he originally grew when writing the song "Dog Faced Boy".
 On March 31, 2009, the band made the track "Fresh Blood" available on Spinner, explaining that the song would be the lead single for the album.
-A Jesse Dylan-directed music video was released on April 29, 2009 as well.
+A Jesse Dylan-directed music video was released on April 29, 2009, as well, and the track would become the theme song of the 2015 HBO documentary miniseries The Jinx.
 The album was released as a single-disc CD and a deluxe edition with a DVD.
 In September 2009, Eels released a music video for "That Look You Give That Guy", featuring Bobby Jr., E and Top Chef host Padma Lakshmi.

 While promoting this album, Eels released the live EP The Myspace Transmissions Session 2009 on October 14, 2009.
 That same day, the band's website announced that a new Eels album entitled End Times would be released on January 19, 2010.
 It was largely recorded on a four-track recorder and is based on the themes of broken love.
 Three album tracks—"Little Bird", "In My Younger Days", and "A Line in the Dirt"—were made available as music videos or promotional downloads prior to the release of the album.
 Once again, Butch contributed drums to "A Line in the Dirt".
 On January 19, 2010, End Times was released.
 E made no comment on touring and there was no tour scheduled to begin.

 A second album was announced on May 20, 2010: Tomorrow Morning was described as the "final installment of a trilogy that began with Hombre Lobo and End Times."
 The three albums respectively explore themes of desire, loss, and redemption.
 A world tour, the first since 2007's An Evening With Eels tour, was announced at the same time.
 This tour once again featured the Chet on various instruments, alongside Koool G Murder on bass, trilogy drummer Knuckles on drums and a new member, P-Boo, on guitar.